 Non-maleficence means avoiding doing harm to others.
 The Hippocratic Oath reinforces a medical professional’s promise to help patients in every possible way, and is perhaps the oldest continuing practice in medicine, dating back to ancient Greece.

-“All healthcare professionals are constrained by the principles of professionalism in honoring and upholding the interests and well-being of their patients,” claims chiropractic researcher Frank Stuart Kinsinger in the National Center for Biotechnology Information (NCBI) article, “Beneficence And The Professional’s Moral Imperative.”
+“All healthcare professionals are constrained by the principles of professionalism in honoring and upholding the interests and well-being of their patients,” claims chiropractic researcher Frank Stuart Kinsinger in a recent National Center for Biotechnology Information (NCBI) article.

 “This embodies the concept of the fiduciary relationship; work performed that always and without exception favors the client and not the professional performing the work.
 The responsibility for maintaining these high professional standards rests exclusively with the party holding the position of trust, power, and authority.
 The client is in the weak and vulnerable position entirely due to the client’s real or perceived unmet needs, with these needs not being able to be ameliorated by the client on his or her own.”

-Misconduct can take many different forms, from unprofessional interactions with employees, patients, or third-party vendors to violating HIPAA and confidentiality regulations to discrimination, theft, and insubordination.
+Misconduct can take many different forms, such as unprofessional interactions with employees, patients, or third-party vendors; violating HIPAA and confidentiality regulations; and discrimination, theft, and insubordination.

 Theft has a broad definition in the medical ethics field.
-According to business ethics writer Shelley Kilpatrick’s 2016 blog article, “5 Types Of Unethical Employee Misconduct In The Workplace,” theft can include:
+According to a 2020 business ethics blog article, theft can include:

 Insubordination can include: